glynnie/Windows-login-ntfy/README.md

 ### 🚨 Windows-login-ntfy
-The installer sets up a scheduled task to watch for Remote Desktop (RDP) and SSH logins and send notifications to an ntfy.sh topic when they occur.
+The installer sets up a scheduled task to watch for Remote Desktop (RDP) and SSH logins and send notifications to a ntfy.sh topic when they occur.

 ---